franciszh/tournament-simulator/README.md

 The goal of this task is to simulate a single-elimination knockout tournament in the browser, determining the winner as quickly as possible.

-We expect this task will take around 5 hours.

 The simulation must implement the following flow: